marijnh/Eloquent-JavaScript/15_event.md

 ## Summary

-Event handlers make it possible to detect and react to events happening in the world of our web page.
+Event handlers make it possible to detect and react to events happening in our web page.
 The `addEventListener` method is used to register such a handler.

 Each event has a type (`"keydown"`, `"focus"`, and so on) that identifies it.
 Most events are called on a specific DOM element and